Brave6/pit-stop-paradise/README.md

 - **Backend (API):** Node.js, Express, JWT Authentication
 - **Database:** MongoDB Atlas (cloud-based, scalable storage)

+## Accessibility (TalkBack Support)

+Pit Stop Paradise includes **accessibility features** to ensure usability for all users:

+- **Screen Reader Support (TalkBack)**
+  - All products in the list are announced with their **title, price, and duration**.
+  - Booking confirmations trigger an **automatic spoken announcement** (e.g., “Booking confirmed”), so users receive immediate feedback.
+- **Form Accessibility**
+  - Input fields include clear hints for TalkBack users.
+  - The **Confirm Booking** button is only enabled when the form is valid, reducing confusion for users navigating via screen readers.

+These improvements demonstrate attention to **inclusive design and accessibility best practices**, an important skill for modern Android development.

 ## Setup and Installation

 To build and run the project, follow these steps: